Rithika0105/Wireless-Caller-ID-Display-For-Bikers-Using-Bluetooth/README.md

-# 📞 Wireless Caller ID Display for Bikers
+# 📞 Wireless Caller ID Display for Bikers Using Bluetooth

 ## 📌 Project Overview
 The Wireless Caller ID Display for Bikers is a smart safety system that allows riders to view incoming call alerts on a TFT display mounted on the bike.
 This eliminates the need to check a mobile phone while riding, thereby reducing distractions and improving road safety.